nxtensions/nxtensions/CONTRIBUTING.md

 - Make sure the affected projects build successfully (`nx affected:build`).
 - Make sure the unit tests of the affected projects pass (`nx affected:test`).
 - Make sure the affected projects pass the linting (`nx affected:lint`).
-- This is a [Commitizen](https://github.com/commitizen/cz-cli) friendly repository, just do `git add` and execute `yarn commit` to create a commit following our commit guidelines.
+- This is a [Commitizen](https://github.com/commitizen/cz-cli) friendly repository, just do `git add` and execute `pnpm commit` to create a commit following our commit guidelines.